McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 :runner: To visualize the individual images, use Ctrl-click on the `mon_spl_xy` monitor.

 ### The PSICHE double curved monochromator (optional)

+A double monochromator can be used to perform diffraction contrast tomography, i.e. settings the incident energy before/after a diffraction ring, so that some crystal structures can be identified.

 We use the DCM model from session 5 "Optics".
 You may as well refer to the `Template_DCM` example.